Wadi considers himself a bit of an expert on storytelling. The truth is he buries himself in fiction to keep an existential crisis at bay.

 The Horribly Bad

 - False Representation: One of the things I was most excited about at the beginning of this show was the representation it promised.
 A lot of the marketing for this show talked about the multifaceted nature of Loki and the easter eggs of Loki's gender being marked "fluid" in his file made me believe that the show would be the first from Marvel to have proper queer representation (no, gay Joe Russo doesn't count).
 Nope.
 It never truly progressed beyond an easter egg here and there.
 I don't want to delve too deep into this because I don't know if I would do a good enough job.
-Besides, there are other people better suited to speaking about this issue.
-I would highly recommend that you check out the article from James Hynes talking about this in detail.
+Besides, there are other people better suited to speak about this issue.
 They do a great job of breaking it down and highlighting the instances of poor representation.

 If I had to sum this show up in one phrase, it would be: "Wasted potential."